Rundiz/bootstrap3/README.md

 This repo. use CSS variable for example `--background-color: #fff;` and `background-color: var(--background-color);`.
 So, it does not supported Internet Explorer (IE).
 If you would like to use old browsers, please use original Bootstrap 3.

-This repo. use [CSS relative color syntax](https://caniuse.com/css-relative-colors) and it currently does not supported in all web browsers yet.
-Please check for current support on a link.

 ## Quick start